 Before you decide whether 3 to 6 months is worth your time, know what you're potentially claiming.

-A rent repayment order can cover up to 12 months of rent paid during the period the landlord's offence was ongoing.
-If you were paying £1,200 a month and your landlord was running an unlicensed HMO for the last year, that's up to £14,400 available on a successful claim.
+A rent repayment order can cover up to 2 years of rent paid during the period the landlord's offence was ongoing for offences committed on or after 1 May 2026, or up to 12 months for earlier offences.
+If you were paying £1,200 a month and your landlord was running an unlicensed HMO for the last year, that's up to £14,400 available on a successful claim, and an offence running longer than that could reach more.
 Even a partial award covering 6 months at that rent would be £7,200.

 The tribunal has discretion on the amount.
 It will consider how long the offence lasted, whether the landlord knew about it, the condition of the property, and your own conduct as a tenant.
 Landlords who took active steps to hide a licensing issue tend to get larger awards against them.

-You can claim if your landlord committed one of the offences under the Housing Act 2004 or the Renters' Rights Act 2025.
-The most common grounds are operating an unlicensed HMO, failing to comply with an improvement notice, illegally evicting a tenant, and from 1 May 2026, breaching the new tenancy rules introduced by the Renters' Rights Act.
+You can claim if your landlord committed one of the qualifying offences listed in the Housing and Planning Act 2016 (as amended by the Renters' Rights Act 2025), which pulls in offences from the Housing Act 2004, the Protection from Eviction Act 1977 and other statutes.
+The most common grounds are operating an unlicensed HMO, failing to comply with an improvement notice, illegally evicting a tenant, and, from 1 May 2026, misusing a possession ground.
+This route applies to housing in England, and Wales runs its own separate scheme.
 You can read about which offences qualify on our rent repayment order grounds guide.

-The application fee is around £100.
-On a no-win-no-fee basis, you only pay a percentage of what you recover.
-The maths almost always favours trying.
+There is an application fee, plus a hearing fee if the case proceeds to a hearing.
+Check the current figures on GOV.UK.
+On a no-win-no-fee basis, you only pay a percentage of what you recover, so the maths almost always favours trying.

 The RRO process has a strict time limit, and missing it ends your claim entirely.

-For offences committed before 1 May 2026, you have 12 months from the date of the offence to submit your application to the tribunal (Legal Action Group, 2026).
+For offences committed before 1 May 2026, you have 12 months from the date of the offence to submit your application to the tribunal.
 So if your landlord's HMO licence expired 10 months ago, you have roughly 2 months left to file.
 The clock does not pause while you gather evidence.

 For offences committed on or after 1 May 2026, the Renters' Rights Act extended the limitation period to 2 years.
 That's one of the more tenant-friendly changes in the legislation, giving you a longer window to identify the offence and build your case before the deadline cuts you off.